Khidikel/Khidikel/README.md

 ### Hi there 😍

-* I'm manual and automation Engineer from Saint-P; :fire:
+* I'm manual and automation Engineer from Saint-P;
 * I've been working at QA since 2023;
 * Contacts:
   * Email: helehahidikel@gmail.com